 To further benefit from the content adaptive clipping mechanism, the encoding process is modified in the JEM.
 The residual can be modified to take into account the reconstructed signal is likely to be clipped.
 Practically, for a residual block to transform, quantize and encode, if the corresponding original block contains some samples equal to the clipping bounds, then the residual block undergoes a smoothing process.

-Enhanced CABAC
+CABAC modifications

 In the JEM, CABAC contains the following three major changes compared to the design in HEVC: